ajmalbabu/unicorn-master/README.md

 1. This project runs using standard Spring boot and Maven with maven dependency management best practice implemented.
 It has dependency to REDIS, Cassandra & (Future - Postgres, Kafka) but one can start and checkout the application without having any of these external available in a local laptop.
 This helps developers to get started immediately and play around with the application without hassles.
 2. Open the project in your editor of choice (IntelliJ is recommended) as a maven project.
+3. **key** step.
+Two milestone release jar files from spring data is bundled along with the project.
+These milestone are needed to work with Cassandra 3.0 version.
+And these milestone will be general release in two months.
+Meanwhile these two files needs to be installed in your local maven repository manually by executing the below commands.
+    1. These files are present in the milestone-repo folder go to that folder before executing the below commands.
+    2. mvn install:install-file -Dfile=spring-data-cassandra-1.5.0.M1.jar -DgroupId=org.springframework.data -DartifactId=spring-data-cassandra -Dversion=1.5.0.M1 -Dpackaging=jar
+    3. mvn install:install-file -Dfile=spring-cql-1.5.0.M1.jar -DgroupId=org.springframework.data -DartifactId=spring-cql -Dversion=1.5.0.M1 -Dpackaging=jar
 3. The project will be imported as a Maven project, below single step configuration can start the application in a laptop.
 4. Run `unicorn-api/src/main/java/com/unicorn/api/Application`
     1. Then edit configuration and provide the following values according to the local path on your machine and rerun the application again